 Additionally, recycling 100% recyclable materials, such as paper, aluminum, and glass, saves energy and reduces wastewater, which directly reduces carbon dioxide emissions from power plants.

 Zero waste reduces methane emissions

 Landfills are an influential contributor to climate change.
-When an organic matter ends up in a landfill, the break down of the materials releases methane.
+When organic matter ends up in a landfill, the breakdown of the materials releases methane.

 Zero waste protects our carbon sinks

 Trees and plants are absorbing more carbon than they release, so they lower the concentration of CO2 from the atmosphere.

 Sadly, different industries cause deforestation and forest degradation, which contributes to about one-fifth of total greenhouse gas emissions.

 The zero-waste lifestyle has practices that protect our carbon sinks.
 Some of them are by: